-At September 30, 2003, we had an aggregate of \$8.4 million in cash, cash equivalents, and short-term interest-bearing deposits, of which \$1.7 million was contractually restricted for Fab 2 use only.
+At September 30, 2003, we had an aggregate of \$8.4 million in cash, cash equivalents, and short-term interestbearing deposits, of which \$1.7 million was contractually restricted for Fab 2 use only.
 This compares to \$69.7 million in cash, cash equivalents, and short-term and interest-bearing deposits, of which \$51.3 million was contractually restricted for Fab 2 use only, as of December 31, 2002.

-During the nine months ended September 30, 2003, we generated cash from the following sources: \$94.0 million from bank loans, net of \$3 million in repayments; \$15.8 million net proceeds from our issuance of ordinary shares; and \$27.8 million from Investment Center grants.
+During the nine months ended September 30, 2003, we generated cash from the following sources: \$94.0 million from bank loans, net of repayments; \$15.8 million net proceeds from our issuance of ordinary shares; and \$27.8 million from Investment Center grants.
 During the nine months ended September 30, 2003, we invested \$161.5 million in construction, equipment and other assets of Fab 2, primarily in connection with our purchase and transfer of technology from Motorola and Toshiba and construction and equipping of Fab 2.
-Fab 2 operating expenses are expected to result in negative cash flow from operating activities through the end of 2003.
+Pab 2 operating expenses are expected to result in negative cash flow from operating activities through the end of 2003.

-As of September 30, 2003, we had \$10.0 million of loans under our Fab 1 facility, which will be repaid and terminated in December 2003.
+As of September 30, 2003, we had \$10.0 million of loans under our Fab 1 facility, which will be repaid and terminated in November 2003.

-We recently completed the construction of the building and infrastructure and commenced the initial ramp-up of Fab 2, our new advanced wafer facility adjacent to Fab 1 in Migdal Haemek, Israel and have begun wafer production for our customers in Fab 2 during the third quarter of 2003, and production capacity as of November 30, 2003 was 7,000 wafer starts per month.
-By the end of 2003, we anticipate that Fab 2 will have production capacity of 8,500 wafer starts per month, and we currently expect to have production capacity ranging between 13,000 and 15,000 wafer starts per month by the end of 2004.
+We recently completed the construction of the building and infrastructure and commenced the initial ramp-up of Fab 2, our new advanced wafer facility adjacent to Fab 1 in Migdal Haemek, Israel and have begun wafer production for our customers in Fab 2 during the third quarter of 2003.
+By the end of 2003, we anticipate that Fab 2 will have production capacity of 8,500 wafer starts per month.
 When the ramp-up is completed, Fab 2 is expected to have the capacity of 33,000 200-mm wafer starts per month.
 We expect to complete our ramp-up of Fab 2 by December 2006.
-We expect the total cost of the construction, equipping of the Fab 2 facility and ramp-up of production will be approximately \$1.5 billion.
-As of December 15, 2003, we received a total of \$907 million for the Fab 2 project.
-The remainder of the Fab 2 project can be funded by additional grants available from the Investment Center, debt financing made available from our banks, sales of our securities, proceeds from the sale of securities we own in certain companies, including Saifun Semiconductors, wafer prepayments from our customers, payments we receive from Matsushita and cash flow from operations.
+We expect the total cost of the construction, equipping of the Fab 2 facility and ramp-up of the manufacturing line will be approximately \$1.5 billion.
+As of September 30, 2003, our total Fab 2 expenditures totalled \$824 million.